DataCanvasIO/HyperGBM/docs/en_US/source/installation.md

 ### Using Docker
-You can also use HypergGBM through our built-in jupyter docker image with command:
+You can also use HyperGBM through our built-in jupyter docker image with command:
 ```shell script
 docker run -ti -e NotebookToken="your-token" -p 8888:8888 datacanvas/hypergbm:0.2.0
 ```